 1) Email is associated with more than 1 account

-Resolution: Make sure the external participant / contact's email address is only associated to one account in Totango and resend OR log touchpoint manually within Totango.
+Resolution: Ensure the external participant/contact's email address is only associated with one account in Totango and resend OR log touchpoint manually within Totango.

 2) Email address is not associated with any account

 Resolution: Make sure the user's email address matches the email address in Totango exactly and resend OR log touchpoint manually within Totango.

-- You MUST have the exact email address of the customer (as it appears in Totango) in the "To:", "Cc:", "Subject" line or email text.
+- You MUST have the exact email address of the customer (as it appears in Totango) in the "To:" "Cc:" "Subject" line of email text.

-- Unless you use user email as the user ID (which is case insensitive) OR all user emails in Totango are in all lower case - the email casing in the outbound email must match exactly as what is in Totango.
+- Unless you use user email as the user ID (which is case insensitive) OR all user emails in Totango are in all lower case - the email casing in the outbound email must match exactly what is in Totango.

 - The customer email address must belong to a user that Totango has tracked at least once.